xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/validation/BlockValidation.md

 In this example, a `BlockValidation` instance is created using the `build` method, and then the `validate` method is called to perform the validation checks on the given block.
 The result of the validation is returned as a `BlockValidationResult` which can be used to determine if the block is valid or not.

-Overall, the code in this file plays a crucial role in maintaining the integrity and security of the Alephium blockchain by ensuring that blocks and their transactions adhere to the consensus rules.
+Overall, the code in this file plays a crucial role in maintaining the integrity and security of the Oxygenium blockchain by ensuring that blocks and their transactions adhere to the consensus rules.
 ## Questions:
- 1. **Question**: What is the purpose of the `BlockValidation` trait and how does it relate to the Alephium project?
+ 1. **Question**: What is the purpose of the `BlockValidation` trait and how does it relate to the Oxygenium project?
-   **Answer**: The `BlockValidation` trait is responsible for validating various aspects of a block in the Alephium project, such as checking the block header, validating transactions, and ensuring the block follows the consensus rules.
+   **Answer**: The `BlockValidation` trait is responsible for validating various aspects of a block in the Oxygenium project, such as checking the block header, validating transactions, and ensuring the block follows the consensus rules.

 2. **Question**: How does the `checkTxs` function work and what is its role in the block validation process?
    **Answer**: The `checkTxs` function is responsible for checking the validity of transactions within a block.
 It performs various checks such as validating non-coinbase transactions, checking coinbase transactions, and ensuring the world state is updated correctly.